Stability of Kernel Sheaves Associated to Rank One Torsion-Free Sheaves: Introduction

 \subsection{Acknowledgments}

 The author is thankful to Rajesh Kulkarni and Yusuf Mustopa for many useful discussions.
-The author is also thankful to Shitan Xu for comments on an earlier draft of this paper.
+The author is also thankful to Federico Caucci, Peter Newstead, and Shitan Xu for comments on an earlier draft of this paper.